Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+• The submission has not been previously published, nor has it been submitted to another journal for consideration.

-• The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+• The submission file is in Microsoft Word document file format with no restrictions.

-• Where available, URLs for the references have been provided.
+• A complete reference list has been included, and URLs for the references have been provided where available.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.